vigneshbhuvan-nus/tp/docs/team/geoboom.md

 ## Project: Green Tea

-GreenTea is a desktop app for learning a new language, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI) created with JavaFX.
+Green Tea is a desktop app for learning a new language, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI) created with JavaFX.
 It is written in Java, and has about 10 kLoC.